Miatta Maria Samba

 Miatta Maria Samba (born 3 October 1971) is a Sierra Leonian jurist and current Judge at the International Criminal Court (ICC) in The Hague, Netherlands.
-Before she was a judge for the Residual Special Court and Supreme Court of Sierra Leone.
+She was previously a judge for the Residual Special Court and Supreme Court of Sierra Leone.

 Education

 She earned a Bachelor of Laws from the Fourah Bay College of the University of Sierra Leone and obtained a Master of Law (MSc) in Human Rights and Democratization of Africa from the Centre for Human Rights at the University of Pretoria, South Africa in 2001.
 In addition she also received an LL.M from the Centre for Energy, Petroleum and Mineral Law and Policy at the University of Dundee in Scotland.
 Since 1999 she is a member of the Bar of Sierra Leone.